 AF-C priority selection

-You will need to change your AF-C priority selection depending on what you’re shooting and how fast the movement is.
+Set your AF-C priority selection depending on what you’re shooting and how fast the movement is.
 This will vary between RELEASE or FOCUS + RELEASE for Nikon, and for Canon Focus Priority and Release Priority.

 To capture moving objects in photography the rule of thumb is:

-- Use RELEASE (Nikon) or Release Priority (Canon) when the subjects are moving and changing rapidly.
+- Use RELEASE (Nikon) or Release Priority (Canon) when subjects are moving and changing rapidly.
 Also for when they suddenly appear in the frame.
 Examples are football, hockey, volleyball, diving or ski jumping.

-a) Dynamic AF area modes (Nikon) or AF Point Expansion (Canon)
+- Dynamic AF area modes (Nikon) or AF Point Expansion (Canon)

 a) Dynamic AF-Area Mode (Nikon) / AF Point Expansion (Canon)